- Monroe One

 Technology

-Microsoft Office 365 –
+Microsoft 365

 The Monroe One help desk is available to assist staff with technology needs.
 Students and parents can work with program staff to initiate technology support.

-ParentSquare –
+ParentSquare

-a form of communication at Monroe One BOCES.
-ParentSquare is designed to give you a safe, easy way to get information from principals, teachers and staff.
-This will be our primary platform for school communication from Monroe One BOCES.
-You will need to create an account with Monroe One even if your home district already uses Parent Square.
+ParentSquare is our primary communication platform at Monroe One BOCES.
+It is a safe, easy way to receive information from principals, teachers, and staff.
+You will need to create an account with Monroe One even if your home district already uses ParentSquare.

-- Get emergency alerts
+- Send emergency alerts

-- Access to school postings and photos
+- Post school information, highlights, and photos

-- Fill out forms and permission slips
+- Create fillable forms and permission slips

-- Communicate in your preferred language
+- Communicate in families’ preferred language

 - Send and receive school and class information

-SchoolTool™ -
+SchoolTool™

 View SchoolTool™ overview (opens in new window).